dayton-outar/smpl/README.md

 # SMPL

-SMPL is a small, but expressive toy programming language.
+SMPL is a small, but expressive math programming language.

 Credits to Prof. Daniel Coore for the [specification](./src/smpl/lang).

 This repo contains the prototype of the SMPL project that uses the Java platform and uses JFlex and CUP tools.
 Plans are in mind to build this project using C by making use of the Lex & Yacc tools (or, better yet, Flex & Bison<sup>[+](https://aquamentus.com/flex_bison.html)</sup>).

 ## To-Do